 - The Enterprise Security Board will recommend revisions and updates to this policy and related standards.

-- The Information Technology Division will issue revisions and updates to this policy and related standards.
+- The Executive Office of Technology Services and Security (EOTSS) will issue revisions and updates to this policy and related standards.

 - Third parties are required to comply with agency implementation of this policy at a minimum or a more stringent agency-specific policy including:

 - Review and compliance with all information security programs, plans, guidelines, standards and policies that apply to the work they will be performing for their contracting agency and that are provided to them by the agency.

 - Communication of such provisions to and enforcement against their subcontractors; implementation and maintenance of any other reasonable and appropriate security procedures and practices necessary to protect high sensitivity information, including but not limited to personal information to which they are given access under the contract, from unauthorized access, destruction, use, modification, disclosure or loss.

 Primary references that were used in development of this policy include:

 Executive Order 504

 M.G.L., Ch 66A

 HIPAA Security Rule